 - colorants and fragrances that improve the look and smell

-- thickening agents that stop liquid detergents from seeping through the dispenser
+- thickening agents that stop liquid detergents from seeping through the dispenser, and

 - fillers that help the smooth flow of powder detergents.

 There's lots of dishwasher detergent gels and tablets we buy that tend to look and smell a lot like lollies, and lollies aren't that bad for you – right?
-Well, there aren't many lollies on the market that, when put in your mouth accidentally, have the effects of:
+Well, there aren't many lollies on the market that can cause:

 - red lips